naoto-ogawa/wireshark-plugin-mysql-xprotocol/README.md

 GPL

-You should heck [Beware the GPL](https://wiki.wireshark.org/Lua/) in the Wireshark Wiki.
+You should check [Beware the GPL](https://wiki.wireshark.org/Lua/) in the Wireshark Wiki.

 ## Auther